open-ephys/miniscope-docs/_sources/ucla-miniscope-v4/user/miniscope-daq/save-data/tutorial.rst.txt

             *   Left-click the ``VideoWriter`` node and edit fields under the properties pane.
 Confirm frame rate matches that of the UCLA Miniscope v4.

-            *   For ``FourCC`` value recommendations, GREY and FFV1 are recommended for neural recordings.
+            *   For ``FourCC``, "DIB " and "FMP4" are recommended for neural recordings.

-                *   GREY does not perform data compression.

-                *   FFV1 performs lossless data compression.

-                MJPG or similar is sufficient for behavioral recordings.
+                *   "DIB " is compatible with 8-bit and 10-bit data.

+                *   "FMP4" performs data compression for smaller file sizes and is compatible only with 8-bit data.

     **Orientation quarternion data:**